 Will you survive without the use of your jacuzzi tub during your primary bathroom remodel?
 Or while your kitchen is getting an overhaul, can you make do with a microwave in the laundry room?
 There are ways to create a temporary living space within your own home, but if that’s not your cup of tea, you’ll need to make other arrangements.
 It may sound silly, but things happen.
 Timelines get stretched.
 It’s best to think about this on the front-end.

 Major home remodels deserve documenting.
 Don’t forget to take photos before you start the demolition process.

 You’ve hired your contractor and signed on the dotted line.
 Now it’s time to begin the transformation from old to new.
-When it comes to actually getting it done, there are a few things that’ll help put wind in your sails.
+And when it comes to actually getting it done, there are a few things that’ll help put the wind in your sails.